 The Half-Life Tax

 An interactive model of AI agent economics.
-Agent cost per successful outcome scales exponentially with task length, while human cost scales linearly.
-Adjust the parameters below to explore why the half-life of agent reliability is the only variable that truly matters.
-Based on Ord's half-life analysis and METR's empirical data.
+Agent cost per successful outcome scales with task length, while human cost scales linearly.
+The shape of that scaling depends on the survival model: exponential (Ord's constant hazard rate) or Weibull with κ<1 (Hamilton's declining hazard rate).
+Based on Ord's half-life analysis, METR's empirical data, and Hamilton's Weibull reanalysis.

 Model Inputs